SpeedyZ500/startup/notes.md

 Should be able to store the html in a sub-folder hopefully

 ## CSS Notes
-@media querries is for max sizes and flex and stuff and you can make it so that you can do light and dark mode, as well as enabling moving nav into a hamberger if it request a screen size to small to display
+@media queries is for max sizes and flex and stuff and you can make it so that you can do light and dark mode, as well as enabling moving nav into a Hamburger if it request a screen size to small to display

 bootstrap stuff
 https://cdn.jsdeliver.net/npm/boot-strap